pirapira/awesome-ethereum-virtual-machine/README.md

-# Ethereum Virtual Machine Awesome List
+# Awesome Ethereum Virtual Machine

 A curated list of resources on the Ethereum Virtual Machine (EVM), which is the virtual machine executed on the [Ethereum](https://ethereum.org/) network.